Acute posterior multifocal placoid pigment epitheliopathy.

 sleep a.
 Apnea during sleep.
 It is classified according to the mechanism involved and by whether or not it is associated with daytime sleepiness.
 SYN: obstructive sleep a.

-In obstructive sleep apnea, vigorous respiratory efforts are present during sleep but the flow of ...
+In obstructive sleep apnea, vigorous respiratory efforts are present during ...